PacifistMC/pacifist-remapper/README.md

   #
   #
-  If you wanna see a full project using this you can look at [PacifistOptimizations](https://github.com/PacifistMC/PacifistOptimizations)
+  If you wanna see a full project using this then you can look at [PacifistOptimizations](https://github.com/PacifistMC/PacifistOptimizations)